SlimIO/Governance/README.md

 This is the price we pay for most of the listed top strengths (We truly believe that this trade is beneficial in the long term).

+## why choose SlimIO rather than a concurrent solution ?

+The SlimIO project started with this simple question: **How to build a sustainable monitoring solution that can answer the needs of our customers over time ?**

+Our product has been created to be a polyvalent monitoring solution capable to answer a wide range of production cases (even if we are not doing it in the fastest and/or best way at the beginning).
+SlimIO remain neutral and bring a lot of tools on the table to allow developers to extend the product as they want very easily.

 ## Documentation

 > ⚠️ There is no MVP of SlimIO yet.
 Dont expect to achieve monitoring with these docs (as a non-developer/contributor).